 We have all been born into a racially, ethnically, and economically segregated world.
 The myths of the 1930s about the dire consequences of placing to-scale mixed income housing in middle to upper-income neighborhoods have been proven patently false.
 What is true is that poverty concentration and racial segregation take a heavy toll on families and our state's bottom line.

-HB 7297 stands for the simple premise that Connecticut's housing resources need be be invested in a balanced manner that works to undo the social engineering of the past that generated our deep geographic divides.
+HB 7297 stands for the simple premise that the state of Connecticut needs to invest to counteract the history of segregation.
 It would restore enforceability to CGS Sec.
 8-37cc, a law that requires our state housing agencies to promote fair housing.

 Please support HB 7297.
-In addition to fostering integration, it will also benefit working families, seniors, and people disabilities, while supporting great income balance and investment in struggling communities.
+In addition to fostering integration, it will also benefit working families, seniors, and people disabilities, while supporting economically integrated neighborhoods and investment in struggling communities.